AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Format: `findeligible BLOOD_TYPE...`

 * The search is case-insensitive. e.g. `O+` and `o+` will match the blood type of someone with blood type O+.
-* Eligibility criteria are based on official guidelines.
-The donor’s date of birth and how long it has been since their last blood donation are both considered when determining eligibility.
+* Eligibility is determined according to official guidelines, taking into account the donor’s date of birth and the interval since their last blood donation.

 Example:

 * `findeligible A+ B+`: Lists all donors who have blood type A+ or B+ and are found eligible to donate based on the official guidelines.

   ![result for 'findeligible A+ AB-'](images/findeligibleResults.png)

 ### Clearing all entries: `clear`

-Clears all entries from the BloodNet system.
+The command clears all entries from the BloodNet system.

 Format: `clear`

 <box type="warning" seamless>

 **Caution:**
-This operation is irreversible and will lead to significant data loss if unintended!
-Therefore, the system will prompt you for confirmation before deleting all data.
-Even if deleting all data is the desired course of action, it is recommended to create a backup of the data file before running this command as you may change your mind later on.
+This operation is irreversible and will lead to significant data loss if performed unintentionally.
+The system will prompt you for confirmation before deleting all data.
+Even if you intend to delete everything, it is recommended to create a backup of the data file before running this command, in case you change your mind later.
 </box>

 ### Viewing help: `help`

-If you need a refresher on the formats of the various commands, use this command!
-It will provide a summary of the formats of each command, as well as the link to this user guide.
+Use this command to review the formats of all available commands.
+It provides a summary of each command's format and a link to this user guide.

 Format: `help`

 ### Exiting the program: `exit`

-Exits the program.
+The command exits the program.

 Format: `exit`